-2017 NONBINDING ADVISORY VOTE RESULTS
+2018 NONBINDING ADVISORY VOTE RESULTS

 The Company's stockholders are provided with an opportunity to cast an annual non-binding advisory vote on the Company's executive compensation program through a say-on-pay proposal.
-At the Company's Annual Meeting of Stockholders held in June 2017, approximately 96% of the votes cast approved the executive compensation for our NEOs as described in our Proxy Statement for that Annual Meeting.
-As part of its normal process, the Compensation Committee reached out to certain Company stockholders in fiscal year 2017 to seek feedback on the Company's executive compensation program and in particular its longterm incentive program.
-After consideration of the feedback received in fiscal year 2017, the Compensation Committee determined that the Company's executive compensation policies for fiscal year 2018 would be similar to those in effect for fiscal year 2017, except that a greater percentage of our executives' equity awards would be subject to performance-based vesting requirements and that we would use TSR as measured on a relative basis against an index of semiconductor companies to evaluate the Company's performance for these awards.
+At the Company's Annual Meeting of Stockholders held in June 2018, approximately 96% of the votes cast approved the executive compensation for our NEOs as described in our Proxy Statement for that Annual Meeting.
+As part of its normal process, the Compensation Committee reached out to certain Company stockholders in fiscal year 2018 to seek feedback on the Company's executive compensation program and in particular its longterm incentive program.
+After consideration of the feedback received in fiscal year 2018, the Compensation Committee determined that the Company's executive compensation policies for fiscal year 2019 would be similar to those in effect for fiscal year 2018.
 The Compensation Committee will continue to reach out to and engage with certain of the Company's stockholders to seek their feedback or to review their voting guidelines and to consider the outcome of the Company's say-on-pay proposals when making future compensation decisions for the NEOs.